-Dr. Gee is an Obstetrician/Gynecologist and brings a caregivers’ perspective to the people she serves.
+Dr. Gee is an obstetrician/gynecologist and brings a caregivers’ perspective to the people she serves.
 She is also a trained policy expert who has served in numerous state and national policy roles and in 2017 she was elected to the National Academy of Medicine.
-Prior to her role as Secretary, Dr. Gee served as the director for the Birth Outcomes Initiative where she led the charge to decrease infant mortality and prematurity statewide – an effort that in part led to a 25% reduction in infant mortality, an 85% drop in elective deliveries before 39 weeks and a 10% drop in NICU admissions statewide.
+Prior to her role as Secretary, Dr. Gee served as the director for the Birth Outcomes Initiative where she led the charge to decrease infant mortality and prematurity statewide – an effort that in part led to a 25 percent reduction in infant mortality, an 85 percent drop in elective deliveries before 39 weeks and a 10 percent drop in NICU admissions statewide.

 The Secretary provides leadership and technical support services, while maximizing resources, in order to fulfill the mission of the Department.
 The following report directly to the Secretary: